 Alcohol service will only be provided to guests 21 or older who show a valid, government-issued photo ID.
-The Minnesota Renaissance Festival reserves the right to refuse service to any individual who appears to be impaired or intoxicated.
+The Kansas City Renaissance Festival reserves the right to refuse service to any individual who appears to be impaired or intoxicated.
 No outside alcoholic beverages are allowed.

 Mid-America Festivals bans firearms on the premises.